Springtime Sprinkler Tune-Up

 Out with the old:

 Nozzles and sprinkler heads are designed to withstand normal wear and tear of irrigation, but are no match for errant lawn mowers, the neighbor’s dog or snowplows.
-Replace cracked, chipped or worn components, such as sprinkler heads, nozzles, valves or pipes.
+Replace cracked, chipped or worn components, such as sprinkler heads, nozzles, stainless steel valves or pipes.
 A broken sprinkler can wreak havoc on lawns, gardens, and water bills, so it is important to check and replace them periodically.

 The Heart of the System: